 36. Give a comprehensive analysis of Joint Test API methods.

-• During the first step, there is a need to utilize the annotation using the form of @before class.
+• During the first step, users must utilize the annotation using the form of @before class.

 • Make certain that you utilize the annotation @after class.

-• Before the execution of the test class, you can proceed to make certain that you use @before performs.
+• Before the execution of the test class, you can ensure that you use @before performs.

-• Use @before such that the application development process turns out to be smooth and hassle-free.
+• Use @before so application development process is smooth and hassle-free.

 37. What is Mockito Junit?